Choose another writer in this calendar:

 "I don't know how music can influence writing, but it has been very important for me, both jazz and classical music.
 I feel a sense of music continually in writing, which is a different matter from having been influenced by it."
 (Harold Pinter in Playwrights at Work, ed. by George Plimpton, 2000)

 Harold Pinter was born in Hackney, a working-class neighborhood in London's East End, the son of a tailor.
 Both of his parents were Jewish, born in England.
-As a child Pinter got on well with his mother, but he didn’t get on well with his father, who was a strong disciplinarian.
+As a child Pinter got on well with his mother, who was more secular, but he didn’t get on well with his father, rather Orthodox and a strong disciplinarian.
 On the outbreak of World War II, Pinter was evacuated from the city to Cornwall; to be wrenched from his parents was a traumatic event for Pinter.
 He lived with 26 other boys in a castle on the coast.
 At the age of 14, he returned to London.
 "The condition of being bombed has never left me," Pinter later said.

 Pinter was educated at Hackney Downs Grammar School, where he acted in school productions.
 At school one of Pinter's main intellectual interests was English literature, particularly poetry.
 He also read works of Franz Kafka and Ernest Hemingway.